Authenticated Contradictions from Desynchronized Provenance and Watermarking: Evaluation

 The audit protocol in Section~\ref{sec:audit} jointly evaluates C2PA manifest assertions and watermark detection status for each image and classifies it into one of the four conflict-matrix states.
 A necessary condition for this joint evaluation is that the watermark signal persists through the perturbations applied before signing.
 Figure~\ref{fig:bit-accuracy} shows bit accuracy distributions across all experimental conditions.
 JPEG compression at quality 80 produces negligible degradation (mean 0.998, minimum 0.973), while crop-and-resize and screenshot simulation introduce progressively wider spreads with minimum bit accuracies of 0.902 and 0.906, respectively.
 In all three cases, every image remains above the 0.75 detection threshold, confirming that the \textit{Integrity Clash} survives the realistic editorial and platform-mediated transformations tested in this work.

 Table~\ref{tab:audit} reports classification accuracy across all conflict-matrix states.
 The protocol correctly classifies every image in every condition, including all 2,000 Q4b instances spanning the unperturbed and three perturbed variants.
-No image from the non-attack pipelines is misclassified as an authenticated fake, and no authenticated fake evades detection.
+No image from the non-adversarial pipelines is misclassified as an authenticated fake, and no authenticated fake evades detection.
 The protocol requires no infrastructure beyond what already exists in isolation, a C2PA manifest verifier and a watermark detector.
 Its contribution is the joint evaluation logic that cross-references the two outputs and flags semantic inconsistencies that neither layer surfaces independently.
-We note that the perfect classification reported here reflects the strong robustness of Pixel Seal under the perturbations tested.
-A weaker watermarking scheme or more aggressive degradation could push images below the detection threshold, at which point the misleading manifest becomes the sole remaining signal with no contradicting evidence, a failure mode that is arguably more dangerous than the \textit{Integrity Clash} itself.
+We note that the perfect classification reported here reflects the strong robustness of Pixel Seal under the perturbations tested; the implications of weaker watermarking schemes are discussed in Section~\ref{limits}.